Cascade's regular season hours are 9am - 10pm Friday and Saturday, 9am - 9pm Sundays and 10am - 9pm Monday - Thursday.

 Values of wind chill below -10 degrees Fahrenheit are considered bitterly cold.
 Values of wind chill below -20 degrees Fahrenheit are extremely cold -- human flesh will begin to freeze within one minute!

-Reservations are strongly recommended for the Cascade Kids program and for lodging packages especially on weekends and Peak Periods (holiday periods).
+Reservations are strongly recommended for the Cascade Kids program, especially on weekends and Peak Periods (holiday periods).
 There is no need to make a reservation for adult group lessons.
 Reservations are not required to ski, snowboard, or snow tube unless you are an organized group of 15 or more and want to receive a group discount.

 There is no charge for parking at Cascade Mountain.